stefanrmmr/differentially_private_synthetic_data/README.md

 ### Foundations and Purpose

-<strong>What is synthetic data generation [SDG]? </strong> In our context, synthetic data is algorithmically created data that looks and behaves like real data.
+<strong>What is synthetic data generation [SDG]? </strong> <br/>In our context, synthetic data is algorithmically created data that looks and behaves like real data.
 Generative models learn the statistical distribution in the original data and draw artificial samples from it to generate synthetic data.
 The synthetic data generation process completely breaks the 1-1 relation between the original and synthetic records.
 Contrary to other techniques, like pseudonymization, there is no key to go back from the synthetic records to the original ones.This process is irreversible.

-<strong>Why is there the need for synthetic data?  </strong>Real-world data is sometimes expensive to collect, or simply hard to come by.
+<strong>Why is there the need for synthetic data?  </strong><br/>Real-world data is sometimes expensive to collect, or simply hard to come by.
 In these cases, synthetic data is easier to produce than collecting original data.
 It also allows the training of models on a wide variety of situations that real-world data might not capture.

-<strong>Why is there the need to enhance synthetic data generation to fulfill privacy standards? </strong>There exist various scenarios where companies use synthetic data is to make information available for processing when regulations or other privacy concerns restrict access to the original data.
+<strong>Why is there the need to enhance synthetic data generation to fulfill privacy standards? </strong><br/>There exist various scenarios where companies use synthetic data is to make information available for processing when regulations or other privacy concerns restrict access to the original data.
 For instance, the processing of customer data in a post-GDPR world involves strict compliance and governance rules for companies.
 In these cases, synthetic data is used as an anonymization method that brings companies more agility and freedom to process data in a safe and compliant way.
 This is what we focus on in this article, synthetic data in the context of privacy preservation.<br/><br/>

 ### Types of Attributes in the Data